42nd African Regional Intellectual Property Administrative Council meet set for Windhoek

 ARIPO is an inter-governmental organization that facilitates cooperation among member states in intellectual property matters, with the objective of pooling financial and human resources, and seeking technological advancement for economic, social, technological, scientific and industrial development.

-BIPA Intellectual Property Executive, Ainna Kaundu, in a statement said discourse around intellectual property within Africa is gaining momentum, therefore a meeting of this magnitude, especially amid a time of economic hardships is crucial.
+BIPA Intellectual Property Executive, Ainna Kaundu, in a statement said the discourse around intellectual property within Africa is gaining momentum, therefore a meeting of this magnitude, especially amid a time of economic hardship, is crucial.

 “The meeting will allow delegates to discuss how to maximize on research, development and innovations to drive economic activities through the use of intellectual property rights,” she added.